 - Water ($)

-As a VIP guest that weekend I got a little surprise in the personalized Rose 31 Toiletries in my room, but guests can expect the same toiletries during their stay.
-It was nice not to worry about what toiletries were in the room since I was travelling carry-on only.
+As a VIP guest that weekend, I got a little surprise in the personalized Rose 31 Toiletries in my room, but guests can expect the same toiletries during their stay.
+It was careful not to worry about what toiletries were in the room since I was travelling carry-on only.
 I love these products, and there was no need to pack any of my toiletries on this trip.

 I found the location of the closet was a bit odd, across the room by the window.
 Inside the closet was like a refrigerator, so I didn’t keep my clothes hung up in there because they were too cold.